DMW2151/go-failure/readme.md

 # Phi-Accrual Failure Detection

-Implementation of a phi-accrual failure detector from `Hayashibara et al.`.
-See branch `phi-acc-demo` for demo.
+Implementation of a phi-accrual failure detector from `Hayashibara et al.` as a GRPC interceptor.

 ## Paper